ChristineGendron/bikesharing/README.md

 ## Results

-- The two below visualizations show total number of rides and the length of those rides across all users:
+- The first visualization below shows the total number of rides.
+The second shows the length of those rides across all users:

 ![total and all ride length](Images/num_of_users.png)